 Training includes many opportunities for practice until mastery is achieved.
 Following the training workshop, trainees receive feedback on their implementation of SafeCare in the field with families from a SafeCare Coach.
 Once trainees demonstrate mastery of SafeCare skills in the field, they are granted certification as SafeCare Providers.

-It includes a one- to two-day workshop in which trainees learn about the role of a SafeCare Coach, how to conduct coaching, and how to provide feedback to Providers.
+It includes a two-day workshop in which trainees learn about the role of a SafeCare Coach, how to conduct coaching, and how to provide feedback to Providers.
 The Coach workshop consists of:

 - Didactic presentations